Can you name the iconic luxury brand that began life as an urban legend and only later became a reality?

 The greatest strength of the card, initially at least, was that most people did not know it existed.
 It does not get any more exclusive than that.

 Take the British Airways Black Card, for example.
-BA has three tiers in its frequent-flyer programme: blue, silver and gold.
-But above gold, and in almost complete secrecy, there is also a black card, reserved for the 200 customers BA deems to have 'status'.
+BA has three tiers in its frequent-flyer program: blue, silver and gold.
+But above gold, and in almost complete secrecy, there is also a black card, reserved for the 200 customers BA deems to have ‘status’.
 If you are the chief executive of a firm whose employees fly a lot with BA, a key member of parliament or a super-celebrity, the card is yours.
 Owning the BA black card means you no longer need to worry about customs or seat reservations; you will be whisked straight to First Class.
 If you are running a little late, BA can hold the plane back for you.

 Unlike Amex’s efforts, BA has got it right.
 A card with exclusive benefits, available to only the select few, and an amazingly secretive service that no one in the general market even knows about.
 Oops.